Marblehead Lawn Renovation Services

 Contact Marblehead's Department of Public Works for Renovation Debris Disposal & Soil Amendment Materials

-Proper disposal of renovation debris is essential for environmental compliance in Marblehead.
-The town offers seasonal yard waste collection (April-November), accepting old sod, thatch, and organic debris in biodegradable paper bags or loose piles—plastic bags are prohibited per Massachusetts Department of Environmental Protection guidelines.
-Bulk soil and debris can be brought to the Transfer Station, which requires a resident sticker and has posted operating hours; commercial haulers may be subject to additional fees.
-Municipal compost programs provide finished compost for soil amendment, often available at the Transfer Station for residents.
-For contaminated soil (lead, arsenic), coordinate with the Board of Health for testing and safe disposal.
-Debris must be staged away from storm drains, with silt fences or compost filter socks installed to prevent migration, and neighbor notification is recommended for large projects.
+Proper debris management is essential for all lawn renovation projects in Marblehead.
+The town provides seasonal yard waste collection (April-November), accepting old sod, thatch, and organic debris in biodegradable paper bags or loose piles—plastic bags are prohibited per Massachusetts Department of Environmental Protection guidelines.
+Bulk soil and renovation debris can be disposed of at the Transfer Station, which requires a valid annual resident sticker for access and may charge fees for commercial haulers.
+Finished compost for soil amendment is often available to residents at the Transfer Station, with bulk delivery options for larger projects.
+For properties with potential lead (pre-1978 homes) or arsenic (former orchards), coordinate with the Board of Health for contaminated soil testing and disposal.
+Debris must be staged securely to prevent migration to storm drains, and neighbor notification is recommended for large projects.
+For more information:

 Marblehead Department of Public Works